I took an incredible two-week trip to Italy seven years ago.

 My new Italian friends’ tour was also complete with the learning of off-the-beaten-tourist-path ristorante’s and osteria’s – one of which was his family ristorante, where I was served a sumptuous traditional four-course Roman dinner.

 I came home with a lot of great authentic recipes, some of which were long passed down through families.
 I doubt I would have experienced any this with a tour group.

 Rely on Yourself

-If you haven’t learned to be self-sufficient by the time you make your solo trip, you will definitely learn it on the go!
+If you haven’t learned to be self-sufficient by the time you travel solo, you will definitely learn it on the go!

 I had no one to rely on or cry to, I had to suck it up.
-This was a very liberating experience.
+This was an extremely liberating experience.

-Although I am very lucky and blessed I was able to get my luggage back, I was thankful I had that experience happen, as it forced me to see I was in fact there on my own.
+Although I was incredibly lucky and blessed that I was able to get my luggage back, I was thankful I had that experience happen, as it forced me to see I was in fact there on my own.